agroth01/SimpleServer/README.md

 from simpleserver.networking import NetworkMessage

 def on_message(client, message):
     if message.has_header("handshake"):
-        # create a response to hands
+        # create a response to handshake
         response = NetworkMessage()
         response.add_header("handshake", value="example")
         response.set_body("Hello from the server!")